 These cat doors can be purchased from our distributors.
 Our four major distributors can be reached through our website links.

-The brush we use is very durable.
-However, we have had a few customers ask for replacements because their dog chewed the brush.
 We sell two replacement brushes for $20 (this includes shipping).
-You can email us at cathole@ameritech..net to request replacement brushes.
+You can email us at email@example.com to request replacement brushes.